rriley513/pdb_tutorial/README.md

 ~~~
 (pdb) l 12 # print lines 7-17 of preorder_tree_traversal.py (the 10 lines around line 12)
 ~~~
 You can specify any line number as the first argument.
-If the line number is less than 7, `l` will always print the first 10 lines, and if the line number is less than 5 lines away from the end of the file, it will print the 5 lines preceeding and as many subsequent lines as it can.
+If the line number is less than 7, `l` will always print the first 10 lines, and if the line number is less than 5 lines away from the end of the file, it will print the 5 lines preceding and as many subsequent lines as it can.
 Try:
 ~~~
 (pdb) l 2 # prints lines 1-11
 (pdb) l 25 # prints lines 20-26